Rove McManus

-John Henry Michael "Rove" McManus (born 21 January 1974) is an Australian comedian, television and radio presenter, producer and media personality who has received three Gold Logie awards.
+John Henry Michael "Rove" McManus (born 21 January 1974) is an Australian comedian, producer, media personality and television and radio presenter.
 He was the host of the eponymous variety show Rove and the comedy talk show Rove LA, and is the co-owner of the production company Roving Enterprises with business partner Craig Campbell.
-McManus also hosted Whovians on the ABC from 2017 to 2020.

 Early life

 McManus was born in Perth, Western Australia, to John and Coralie McManus.
-McManus attended Orana Catholic Primary School in Willetton before going through grades 8–12 at Corpus Christi College in Bateman.
-He acquired the nickname 'Rove' as a child, from his sister.
+He attended Orana Catholic Primary School in Willetton before completing grades 8–12 at Corpus Christi College in Bateman.
+He acquired the nickname "Rove" from his sister as a child and used it as his stage name to prevent people from his high school coming to his shows.

 Performing career

 Live comedy

-McManus has performed stand-up comedy both nationally and internationally, appearing at events such as the 2010 Just For Laughs Festival in Montreal and hosting the 2013 International Comedy Gala.

-In 2005 and 2008, McManus undertook live stand-up comedy shows, touring Australian capital cities as well as Wellington and Auckland in New Zealand.
+McManus has performed stand-up comedy both nationally and internationally, appearing at events such as the 2010 Just for Laughs festival in Montreal and hosting the 2013 International Comedy Gala.
+In 2005 and 2008, he undertook live stand-up comedy shows, touring Australian capital cities as well as Wellington and Auckland in New Zealand.
 During the tour, he returned to Melbourne each Tuesday to film Rove Live.